Back to Louisiana

 • Removes references to 'R.S.40:661(C)(2) as enacted by Section 3' and replaces them with 'Section 5(D)' in multiple places.

-• Deletes specific phrases like 'labeling requirements; to provide for exemptions;' from the bill text.
+• Deletes specific phrases like 'nutrition;' and 'labeling requirements; to provide for exemptions;' from the bill text.

 • Adds new language that sets different effective dates for parts of R.S.
 40:661 and R.S.
 40:662.

-• The amendment's technical nature makes it hard to fully explain without additional context about the bill's content.
+• The amendment's technical nature makes it hard to fully explain without additional context about the original bill sections being amended.

-• Some changes may be difficult to understand without knowing what 'R.S.40:661(C)(2)' and other specific sections refer to.
+• Some changes may be difficult to understand without knowing the full content of the original bill and its amendments.

 Bill History